 - Could it be you are expecting a thank you from the universe for all your good deeds, and all you get is a shower of mud?

 Please notice that all of these feelings of anger come from a thought, belief, or expectation.
 Perhaps some of them might seem irrational if we looked closely at them.
 However, it is not useful to just dismiss them.
 In these situations, you might have felt angry.
 I certainly have.
 However, no one is “making me feel” angry.
 I can feel my body tense up, or my head, neck and jaw tighten.
 I can observe my breath getting shorter.
 Quickly, I can then recognize the emotions in my body.
 And track the beliefs that are behind them.

 You can, too.
 As you trace your reactions to expectations, beliefs and thoughts, you become more empowered to change.
 It is relatively easy to examine thoughts: are they true?
 How do they serve me?
 Do they bring me peace?
 Who would I be without that thought?
 (Byron Katie, Who Would You Be Without Your Story?).
 Then we can change the thoughts that give rise to our emotions.
-But we can also work directly with the body sensations and breath to change emotions as well.
+But we can also work directly with the body sensations and breath to change emotions.

 When I feel anger or irritation, or any emotion that disturbs me, I use a process of healing that moves me up the Emotional Tone Scale (ETS, see post Emotional Tone Scale).
 I learned ETS from Body Electronics Point Holding (1).
 I adapted it into a system I call Verbal Point Holding.
 (2)